 Definition: A product backlog lists and prioritizes the task-level details required to execute on the strategic plan set forth in the roadmap.
 The backlog should communicate what’s next on the development team’s to-do list as they execute on the roadmap’s big-picture vision.
 Typical items in a product backlog include user stories, bug fixes, and other tasks.

-The backlog is a translation of how your team will deliver the vision outlined on an agile product roadmap.
+The backlog is a translation of how your team will deliver the vision outlined on an agile roadmap.
 In many ways, it is a giant to-do list for your development team.

 What does the product backlog contain?